kostahristov-qgp/escape_rooms_crawler/README.md

 ✅ Setup Instructions

-1. Install Python and Required Packages (Required)
+1. Install Python and Required Packages

-	1. Navigate to the project folder.
-	2. Double-click setup_environment.bat.
+To set up the environment:
+ • Double-click the setup_environment.bat file.
-➝ This will automatically install Python and all required packages.
+ • This will automatically install Python and all required packages.

 ⸻

-2. Schedule Daily Scraping (⚙️ Optional)
+2. Schedule Daily Scraping (Optional)

-To run scrapers every day automatically:
+To run the scrapers automatically every day:

-Step-by-Step Guide
+🔧 Step-by-Step Guide
+ 1. Open Task Scheduler
-	1. Press Win + R, type taskschd.msc, and press Enter.
+  • Press Win + R, type taskschd.msc, and press Enter.
+ 2. Create a New Basic Task
-	2. In Task Scheduler, click Create Basic Task… (right panel).
+  • In the right pane, click Create Basic Task…
-	3. Name the task: Run Daily Scrapers.
+  • Name it something like: Run Daily Crawlers.
-	4. Trigger: choose Daily, set start date & time (e.g. 09:00 AM Bulgarian time).
+ 3. Set the Trigger
+  • Choose Daily.
+  • Set the start date.
+  • Set the time: 09:00:00 (9 AM Bulgarian time).
+ 4. Set the Action
+  • Choose Start a program.
-	5. Action: choose Start a program, then browse to run_crawlers.bat inside the kosta_hristov_project folder.
+  • Browse to and select the run_crawlers.bat file inside the kosta_hristov_project directory.
-	6. Click Finish.
+ 5. Finish
+  • Click Finish to create the scheduled task.

 ⸻

-3. Export to Google Sheets (⚙️ Optional)
+3. Export to Google Sheets (Optional)

+To enable export of data to Google Sheets, you need to configure access to your Google account:
+ • Follow this guide:
-	1. Follow this guide 👉 Scrapfly – Google Sheets Setup.
+👉 Setting up Google Sheets for web scraping - https://scrapfly.io/blog/web-scraping-to-google-sheets/#setting-up-google-sheets-for-web-scraping

+📌 Important
-	2. Save the credentials JSON file as: kosta_hristov_credentials.json
+ • Save the downloaded JSON credentials file as: kosta_hristov_credentials.json
-	3. Place it directly in the kosta_hristov_project folder.
+ • Place it directly inside the kosta_hristov_project directory.
-	4. Share the target Google Sheet with the service account email (ends with @<your-project>.iam.gserviceaccount.com).
+ • Share the target Google Sheet with the service account email found in the credentials file — it usually ends with @<your-project>.iam.gserviceaccount.com.

 ⸻

-4. Export to Excel + Google Drive (⚙️ Alternative)
+4. Export to Excel + Google Drive (Alternative to Sheets)

-If you don’t want to use Google Sheets API:
+If you prefer exporting to Excel instead of using the Google Sheets API, you can sync it to Google Drive automatically:

+📁 Use Google Drive as a Synced Folder on Windows

-	1. Install Google Drive for Desktop and sign in.
+ 1. Install Google Drive for Desktop.
-	2. A Google Drive folder will appear on your computer.
+ 2. After installation, sign in with your Google account.
+ 3. Google Drive will appear as a drive (e.g., G:\My Drive) or a folder under C:\Users\YourName\Google Drive.
-	3. Save your Excel file (Escape Rooms - Statuses.xlsx) inside that folder.
+ 4. Save your Excel file (e.g., Escape Rooms - Statuses.xlsx) directly into a synced folder.
-	4. It will sync automatically to your Google Drive.
+ 5. The file will be automatically uploaded and synced to your Google Drive cloud storage.

+💡 This method avoids Google Sheets API usage and still makes your data accessible in Google Drive.

 ⸻

-5. Run Scrapers Manually
+5. Run Scrapers Manually (Without Scheduler)

-To run scrapers yourself:
+To run scrapers manually:
-	1. Open the kosta_hristov_project folder.
+ • Navigate to the kosta_hristov_project directory.
-	2. Double-click run_crawlers.bat.
+ • Double-click the run_crawlers.bat file.

-💡 (Optional: create a desktop shortcut for quick access).
+💡 You can also create a desktop shortcut to run_crawlers.bat for easier access.